jsong4/M7_PoetrySlam/README.md

 had to do research on how to make my system read my poem aloud.
-Another example would be the use of vaderSentiment -- I wanted to think of a non-user-based way to see how dark my poem really is, for instance by keeping track of the descrptive word choice, so I researched an came across vaderSentiment and learned how to incorporate it into my code and overall evaluation of my poems.
+Another example would be the use of vaderSentiment -- I wanted to think of a non-user-based way to see how dark my poem really is, for instance by keeping track of the descrptive word choice.
+So, I researched and came across vaderSentiment and learned how to incorporate it into my code and overall evaluation of my poems.